MaximilianKindshofer/eat/Readme.md

 Adding recipes is done interactivly.
 Have fun.

+You can share your .recipe file with other users.

 #Copyright

 No license fees are requested except for military and related uses, commercial (re)sale, optional commercial licenses are available, and donations are always welcome!
 You can contact me via maximilian@kindshofer.net